-Learn about the differences in power source, charging needs, driving range, fuel efficiency, tax benefits, and environmental impact of hybrid and plug-in hybrid vehicles.
+Learn about the differences in power source, charging needs, driving range, fuel efficiency, tax benefits, and environmental impact of hybrid and plug-in vehicles.

 Definition of Hybrid and Plug-in Hybrid